sadekbaroudi/barobord/BUILDGUIDE.md

 There are 3 versions of the barobord available to build here.
 There is the byo-mcu, which supports any pro micro compatible mcu, along with the nice nano and the elite-c.

+Note that the MX version (not the byo-mcu, but the atmega32u4) supports per key LED AND underglow.
+You have a few different configuration options:
+* Per key LED only - ignore the underglow LEDs and just solder the SK6812 mini-e LEDs
+* Per key LED and underglow - solder the 40 SK6812 mini-e LEDs and the WS2812B LEDs
+* Underglow only - solder the 10 WS2812B LEDs and make sure you solder the jumper on the top of the board.
+It is just to the left of the atmega32u4

 # byo-mcu (bring your own MCU)

 IMPORTANT: If using this, you can only use the rotary encoders with a nice nano or elite-c compatible controller.
 You can use the OLED and pimoroni trackball no matter which mcu you choose.